MrHedmad/blog/content/posts/future_research.md

 The data steward then begins working on archival and long-term preservation of the data.
 According to the FIPs, data archival packages are created for the data that requires to be archived (the Discard problem can be re-evaluated here), and expiration dates (if needed) are placed on the data (see, for instance, Access-based lifetime determination).

 When archival packages are ready, they are deposited in the relevant repositories.
 It is useful to create a space to collate all identifiers of all the data created in a specific project, to preserve the identity of the project itself.
 A way to do this might be through Nanopublications (see later).
+While project identity is not necessarily useful for data reuse, it might be needed for quality evaluation and authorship rights in the later phases.

 - $ Where will they be deposited in?
 What shape do they have?
 What further processing has to be enabled by the structure of the archival packages?
     - All of this information has to be determined while creating the specific FIPs.